Proposal Preparation Guidelines

 An Overview of the University and its Resources

-One of 12 universities within the State University System of Florida, USF is one of the nation's top 73 public research universities and a leading metropolitan research university.
+One of 12 universities within the State University System of Florida, USF is one of the nation's top public research universities and a leading metropolitan research university.
 USF has 14 colleges: Arts and Sciences, The Arts, Behavioral & Community Sciences, Business, Education, Engineering, Global Sustainability, Honors, Marine Science, Medicine, Nursing, Pharmacy, Public Health, and Graduate Studies.
-The university offers 182 degree programs, including the doctor of medicine: 90 bachelor programs, 48 master programs, two education specialist degree programs, 38 research doctoral programs, and four MD programs.
+The university offers 235 degree programs, including the doctor of medicine: 79 bachelor programs, 105 master programs, two education specialist degree programs, 45 research doctoral programs, and four MD programs.
 The Office of the Provost and Executive Vice President for Academic Affairs is the center for all academic operations and functions at the university.
-USF ranks as a national leader in online education, according to the Guide to Online Schools, ranking 24th on its "best overall" list of top nonprofit and for-profit schools (2013).
+USF has been ranked #1 in overall student success; #1 in greatest improvements in 6-year graduation rates among 4-year public universities by the Chronicle of Higher Education; and #1 best college for veterans.

 The university is dedicated to the discovery of new knowledge, insights, and forms of expression through significant innovative research and other creative activity, and to the preservation, organization, analysis, and synthesis of existing knowledge.
 USF is one of only four Florida public universities classified by the Carnegie Foundation for the Advancement of Teaching in Doctoral Universities: Highest Research Activity, a distinction attained by only 2.5 percent of all universities.
 As a leading publicly supported university, USF accomplishes its research mission by building on existing program strengths, fostering effective, transdisciplinary approaches, and contributing to the resolution of social, cultural, economic, medical and technological challenges facing the metropolitan population of our community, state, nation and the world.